 mkdir /home/user/dir2

-Multi-line commands with cat
+EOFMulti-line commands with cat

 Let’s check out another useful example.
-Heredoc is handy when combined with the cat
+Heredoc is handy when combined with the cat command.
+You can pass multiple commands to cat and execute them as a single command or script:

 cat << EOF